 Cargill may verify the Recruitment Information you provide and/or collect Personal Information about you from third party sources to assist with “Pre-Employment Checks”.
 If this occurs:

-- Information about criminal convictions (if collected) or medical information will only be collected through official authorized sources and in accordance with applicable law.
+- information about criminal convictions (if collected) or medical information will only be collected in accordance with applicable law.

 Cargill observes the following principles in relation to Recruitment Information:

 - We process it for a specific legitimate business purpose and do not process in a manner incompatible with that purpose;

 - We use Recruitment Information that is adequate, relevant and not excessive for the purpose for which it is processed;